 7×75 R SE vom Hofe

 Well, weighing only 2,8 kg without scope, the Heym was not a heavy gun.
 It was mounted with a 1,5 – 6×36 Hensold Wetzlar, a division of Carl Zeiss West Germany, which fitted perfectly to the slim lines of the BBF.
-The gun was very handy, shooting perfect with shot and ball and even with Brennecke slugs.
-The recoil of the rifle barrel was remarkable, but no real problem, especially for a well trained young man of nearly 2 metres and 100 kg.
+The gun was very handy, shooting perfectly with shot and ball and even with Brennecke slugs.
+The recoil of the rifle barrel was remarkable, but no real problem, especially for a well-trained young man of nearly 2 metres and 100 kg.
 I shot my first Roebuck with the Heym as well as my first wild boar.
-I remember a shot on a Buck in the Austrian Alps on more than 200 meters distance – no problem, there was nothing to calculate or correct.
+I remember a shot at a Buck in the Austrian Alps from more than 200 meters distance – no problem, there was nothing to calculate or correct.
 The straight 7×75 R hit all up to 300 metres precisely.
 It was impressive.
-And the knock down power on an attacking wild boar, shot at a distance of about 10 meters, left nothing to be desired.
+And the knock down power on an attacking wild boar, shot from a distance of about 10 meters, left nothing to be desired for.

-The Heym was a buy I never regret.
+The Heym was a purchase I never regret.
 Back then it was a perfect tool.
 In the Eifel woods, one hunts on Roe Deer, Hare, Woodcock and Jaybirds, sometimes Duck.
-Wild Boars were not common, but when they came across, the Heym made a pretty good job as a Double Rifle with the Brennecke.
-Several years later, things were changing, the Wild Boar population grew faster and became more and more important and some day the demand for more fire power let me buy a Mauser 98 rifle, but this is another story, you can read here: YOU ONLY LIVE TWICE
+Wild Boars were not common, but when they came across, the Heym did a pretty good job as a Double Rifle with the Brennecke.
+Several years later, things were changing, the Wild Boar population grew faster and became more and more important – and one day the demand for more fire power let me buy a Mauser 98 rifle, but this is another story, which you can read here: YOU ONLY LIVE TWICE

 The specs of the gun: